 We live in a safe community — but leaving your car unlocked makes it a target that’s too tempting for a thief to ignore.

-Since the beginning of the year, Issaquah police officers have responded to 40 vehicle prowls.
+Since the beginning of 2014, Issaquah police officers have responded to 40 vehicle prowls.
 In many of these cases, owners had left their vehicles unlocked.

 Most vehicle prowls are crimes of opportunity.
 In only a few seconds, thieves can get into cars through unlocked doors or open windows, and then make off with valuables.